Repairing my old cassette deck

 Video I watched.
 Not the same deck, but similar, and some good info to help get me started. https://www.youtube.com/watch?v=ALBl98tcZs0

-Book on recording history that I really enjoyed which also covers the history of modern tape decks:
+Book on general recording history that I really enjoyed which also covers the history of modern tape machines: